peptide garden

 There are important gaps in the retatrutide safety data:

-- Dysesthesia mechanism unknown: Whether this is related to the glucagon receptor component, a dose-dependent drug effect, or an interaction remains unclear.
-The large discrepancy between TRIUMPH-4 (20.9%) and TRANSCEND-T2D-1 (4.4%) at the same 12 mg dose deepens this uncertainty.
+• Dysesthesia mechanism unknown: Whether this is related to the glucagon receptor component, a dose-dependent drug effect, or an interaction remains unclear.
+The wide spread across trials at the same 12 mg dose — TRIUMPH-4 (20.9%), TRIUMPH-1 (12.5%), and TRANSCEND-T2D-1 (4.4%) — deepens this uncertainty.

 FDA status